SMOG-Devs/battle-simulation/README.md

 ## Setup
 Run `main.py` to build, simulate and visualise model.
 ### Visualization
-Use WASD o move around, K and L to zoom in/out
+Use WASD to move around, K and L to zoom in/out